LowLevelTeam/libcoil-dev/README.md

 ## License

-This project is in the public domain under the Unlicense.
+This project is in the public domain.
+See the LICENSE file for details.